 We curate ideas on a Trello board to keep them all in one place.
-One of my favourite things about Trello is that each board has it’s own email address, so whenever I read an interesting article that we might be able to use on the blog, I email it to the board with a few notes.
+One of my favorite things about Trello is that each board has its own email address, so, whenever I read an interesting article that we might be able to use on the blog, I email it to the board with a few notes.

 At the end of each month, I’ll sit down with Ros (our Community Manager) and we’ll plan out the content and newsletter for the next month.

 This usually involves looking through the idea list and moving any concepts we like into the “Scheduled” column.
 We’ll then assign them all a due date and an author and build out the Editorial Calendar for the month.